forrestxu123/Android-Framework-System-Design/README.md

 # Exploring the Depths: A Comprehensive Dive into Android Framework Architecture
-This document serves as a comprehensive guide, delving into the intricate details of the key components of the Android system.
-By demystifying the fundamental principles inherent to the Android Framework System, it aims to empower readers with practical knowledge.
-Whether you're a seasoned developer or a job seeker preparing for interviews, the insights provided here are crafted to be both informative and highly applicable to your daily tasks.
-The purpose of this document is to  explore the inner workings of Android, unravel complexities, and gain a deeper understanding of the framework that powers millions of devices worldwide.
+This document serves as a comprehensive guide, delving into the details of the key components of the Android system.
+By explaining the fundamental principles inherent to the Android Framework System, it aims to empower readers with practical knowledge.
+Whether you're a seasoned developer or a job seeker preparing for interviews, the document provided here is crafted to be both informative and highly applicable to your daily tasks.
+The purpose of this document is to explore the inner workings of Android, unravel complexities, and gain a deeper understanding of the Android framework."
-The key components we are going to introduce include:\
+The key components we are going to introduce include:

 [- Android Inter-Process Communication (IPC):](#a)
-      Introducing IPC mechanisms in Linux and Android, addressing the limitations of traditional IPC methods and presenting the Binder IPC mechanism in Android, with a focus on its efficiency, security, and support for object-oriented communication
+      Introducing IPC mechanisms in Linux and Android, this section addresses the limitations of traditional IPC methods and presents the Binder IPC mechanism, with a focus on its efficiency, security, and support for object-oriented communication.
+Additionally, the section covers widely used IPC mechanisms in the Android system, including Shared Memory and Unix Domain Socket.
 - Android Security Framework:
       Explore the robust security measures implemented in Android, covering aspects such as permission systems, secure booting, and protection against various threats, ensuring the integrity and confidentiality of the entire system.
 - Android Multimedia Framework: